nvaccess/nvda/readme.txt

 	* NVDA media (images and sounds): http://www.nvda-project.org/nvda-media/
 		* Extract the archive into the root of your NVDA source distribution.
 	* System dlls not present on many systems: mfc90.dll, msvcp90.dll, msvcr90.dll, Microsoft.VC90.CRT.manifest:
-		* IF you don't have them already, all of these files have been bundled for convenience at http://www.nvda-project.org/3rdParty/system-dlls.7z
+		* If you don't have them already, all of these files have been bundled for convenience at http://www.nvda-project.org/3rdParty/system-dlls.7z
 		* Copy them either into the source directory or into your Windows system32 directory.
-	* nvdaHelper:
-		* You can build this yourself.
-You need to have the Windows SDK installed, which is quite large.
-See source\nvdaHelper\building.txt for instructions.
-		* Alternatively, pre-built versions are provided alongside NVDA snapshots for convenience.
-See http://www.nvda-project.org/snapshots/
-			* Extract this archive into the root of your NVDA source distribution.
-	* Adobe AcrobatAccess interface typelib, version 9.1 or later:
+	* Adobe Acrobat accessibility interface, version 9.1 or later:
-		* You can build this yourself using midl from the idl in the client files archive available from http://www.adobe.com/devnet/acrobat/interapplication_communication.html
+		* This can be found in the client files archive available from http://www.adobe.com/devnet/acrobat/interapplication_communication.html
+			* The archive is named something like Acrobat_Accessibility_9.1.zip.
+		* Extract the AcrobatAccess.idl file into include\AcrobatAccess.
+		* The typelib is also required.
-		* Alternatively, a pre-built version has been provided for convenience at http://www.nvda-project.org/3rdParty/AcrobatAccess.tlb
+			* A pre-built version has been provided for convenience at http://www.nvda-project.org/3rdParty/AcrobatAccess.tlb
 		* Copy AcrobatAccess.tlb into the source\typelibs directory.
 	* Adobe FlashAccessibility interface typelib: http://www.nvda-project.org/3rdParty/FlashAccessibility.tlb
+		* Copy FlashAccessibility.tlb into the source\typelibs directory.
 	* txt2tags, version 2.5 or later: http://txt2tags.sourceforge.net/
-		* Copy the txt2tags Python script to the source directory or the global Python site-packages directory, naming it txt2tags.py.
+		* Copy the txt2tags Python script to the global Python site-packages directory, naming it txt2tags.py.
+	* Microsoft Windows SDK, version 7.0: http://www.microsoft.com/downloads/en/details.aspx?FamilyID=c17ba869-9671-4330-a63e-1fd44e0e2505&displaylang=en
+		* You need to install both the 32 bit and 64 bit libraries and tools.
+	* MinHook, version 1.1.0 or later: http://www.codeproject.com/KB/winsdk/LibMinHook.aspx
+		*Download the source archive.
+The file name is something like MinHook_110_src.zip depending on exact version.
+			* You will need an account on CodeProject to download from there.
+		* extract the libMinHook directory from the source archive into the NVDA include directory.
+	* Boost C++ Libraries, version 1.42 or later:
+		* You can download the latest Windows installer from http://www.boostpro.com/download
+		* On the components page of the installer, make sure to install at least all of the defaults (whatever is already checked).
+		* NVDA only uses the Boost headers; none of the pre-compiled libraries are necessary.
+	* SCons, version 2.0.0 or later: http://www.scons.org/

 To use the brltty braille display driver:
 	* brlapi Python bindings (for Python 2.7), version 0.5.5 or later, distributed with BRLTTY for Windows, version 4.2-2 or later: